-Michigan girl with service dog asks U.S. Supreme Court to hear case
+Michigan girl with service dog takes case to High Court

 Detroit — The U.S. Supreme Court is being asked to take an appeal from an 11-year-old Michigan girl with cerebral palsy who switched schools after her service dog wasn’t welcomed in a district in Jackson County.